CAROL MENU

 The calling to be a teacher probably has some genetic basis.
 My mother was a teacher, I am a teacher, and two of my children are teachers.
 Our pedigree would look something like this:

-It looks like the pattern of an autosomal dominant trait (see the genetics lectures for an explanation of inheritance patterns).
+So I it looks like the pattern of an dominant trait (see the genetics lectures for explanation of inheritance patterns).

 In the middle of my junior year as an undergraduate, I changed my major from mathematics to biology.
 I had started an introductory biology course which I took only because my boyfriend (who disliked science) had to take it, and he needed my help.
 Little did I know I would fall in love with biology….and strangely enough, it was because of the lectures on biochemistry.
 A summer at Woods Hole Marine Biology Lab just before entering graduate school removed any doubts about my fascination in biology in general.

 At UC Berkeley I started out in genetics but switched to cell biology.
 My thesis was about protein and RNA synthesis in dividing cells and was one of the first to show that messenger RNA had a longer half life in eukaryotic cells than it had in prokaryotic cells.
-My postdoctoral studies were in cell biology, microbiology, and later in medical genetics.
+My postdoctoral research was in both cell biology and microbiology.

 Although my teaching was focused mostly on cell biology and later human genetics, I always enjoyed teaching non majors biology.
 This is because of a desire not only to share my enthusiasm for biology but to help others appreciate its relevance in their lives (and perhaps spark the interest of a few good students to change their major).